HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-adoption-of-security-headers.png",
-  caption="Adoption of security headers for mobile pages", description="Bar chart showing the prevalence of different security headers, for mobile pages in 2021 and 2020. `X-Content-Type-Options` was 30% in 2020 and is 37% in 2021, `X-Frame-Options` was 27% in 2020 and is 29% in 2021, `Strict-Transport-Security` was 17% in 2020 and is 23% in 2021, `X-XSS-Protection` was 18% in 2020 and is 20% in 2021, `Expect-CT` and `Content-Security-Policy` were 11% in 2020 and are 13% in 2021, `Report-To` was 3% in 2020 and is 12% in 2021, `Referrer-Policy` was 7% in 2020 and is 10% in 2021, `Feature-Policy` was 0.5% in 2020 and is 0.6% in 2021.",
+  caption="Adoption of security headers for mobile pages.", description="Bar chart showing the prevalence of different security headers, for mobile pages in 2021 and 2020. `X-Content-Type-Options` was 30% in 2020 and is 37% in 2021, `X-Frame-Options` was 27% in 2020 and is 29% in 2021, `Strict-Transport-Security` was 17% in 2020 and is 23% in 2021, `X-XSS-Protection` was 18% in 2020 and is 20% in 2021, `Expect-CT` and `Content-Security-Policy` were 11% in 2020 and are 13% in 2021, `Report-To` was 3% in 2020 and is 12% in 2021, `Referrer-Policy` was 7% in 2020 and is 10% in 2021, `Feature-Policy` was 0.5% in 2020 and is 0.6% in 2021.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1380470049&format=interactive",
   sheets_gid="285299680",